wendywinata128/Front-End-Mentor_Intro-Section-Nav-Dropdown/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Intro section with dropdown navigation

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents